Skip to menu Skip to content Skip to footer

 Relevant disciplines include mechanical engineering, aeronautical engineering, aerospace engineering, mechanical and manufacturing engineering, mechanical and industrial engineering, mechatronic engineering, mechanical and automation engineering, and marine engineering.

-If your bachelor's degree was not awarded in these disciplines, you must have successfully completed all of the following discipline content in your tertiary studies:
+If your bachelor's in engineering degree was not awarded in these disciplines, you must have successfully completed all of the following discipline content in your tertiary studies:

 • advanced/higher/engineering mathematics